-As the end of Summer nears, garden centers being rolling out their potted Chrysanthemums.
+As the end of Summer nears, garden centers begin rolling out their potted chrysanthemums aka potted garden mums.

 It’s a delight to see, actually.
 Those beautiful mounds of rich color and generous blooms is enough to make you want to take home their entire mum inventory!